maxboels/Erewhon/src/robots/rover/SPARSE_CHECKOUT_SETUP.md

 # Sparse Checkout Setup for Raspberry Pi

+**⚡ Quick Note:** If you already have sparse checkout configured for `src/robots/rover`, you don't need to do anything special!
+A simple `git pull` will automatically include the new quantization documentation.
+See [Option 2](#option-2-update-existing-sparse-checkout-if-already-set-up) below.

 This guide shows how to set up the repository on Raspberry Pi with only the `src/robots/rover` directory checked out, including the new quantization documentation.

 ## 🎯 What is Sparse Checkout?